expo/expo/docs/pages/versions/unversioned/react-native/gesture-responder-system.md

 ### TouchableHighlight and Touchable\*

 The responder system can be complicated to use.
 So we have provided an abstract `Touchable` implementation for things that should be "tappable".
-This uses the responder system and allows you to easily configure tap interactions declaratively.
+This uses the responder system and allows you to configure tap interactions declaratively.
 Use `TouchableHighlight` anywhere where you would use a button or link on web.

 ## Responder Lifecycle